Hard Money Loans for Mixed-Use Properties in Greater Boston in Boston, MA

 Can I convert an existing commercial building to mixed-use with your financing?

-Absolutely.
-We regularly finance mixed-use conversions that add residential units to existing commercial buildings or convert underutilized commercial space to residential use.
-These projects require careful zoning analysis, code compliance planning, and structural evaluation, which we review during underwriting.
-Our conversion loans provide the extended timelines and construction funding necessary to complete these complex repositioning projects.
+Yes.
+We finance mixed-use conversions that add residential units to existing commercial buildings or convert underutilized upper commercial floors to residential use.
+These projects require careful zoning analysis confirming permitted mixed-use in the specific Boston-area municipality, code compliance planning, and structural evaluation of load capacity for residential use.
+Our conversion loans provide extended terms and construction funding necessary to complete these complex repositioning projects, with interest reserves covering carrying costs during the construction and initial lease-up period.